 Sprothrix schenckii has a worldwide distribution.
 Its natural habitat is living or dead vegetation.
 Humans acquire sporotrichosis infection through trauma (thorns, splinters, bites, or scratches), usually to the hand, arm, or leg.

 Who is commonly affected by Rose Gardner’s disease?

 Clinical specimen: Exudate aspirated from unopened subcutaneous nodules or from open draining lesions.
 Sporothrix can be recovered from respiratory secretions, skin, subcutaneous tissue, maxillary sinuses, synovial fluid, bone marrow, bone, CST, ear, and conjunctiva.

-Culture: Colonies of Sprothrix schenckii grow rapidly (3-5 days) and may be mistaken with yeast colonies.
-On further incubation these colonies become membranous, wrinkled, dark brown or black in color.
+Colonies of Sprothrix schenckii grow rapidly (3-5 days) and maybe mistaken with yeast colonies.
+On further incubation, these colonies become membranous, wrinkled, dark brown, or black in color.
 The consistency of the colony may be leathery.
 Sprothrix schenckii hyphae are delicate, septate, and branching.

-If the yeast like colony is taken form plate cultured at 37oC singly or multiply budding oval or elongate, cigar-shaped yeast cells are seen.
+If the yeast-like colony is taken from a plate cultured at 37°C singly or multiply budding oval or elongate, cigar-shaped yeast cells are seen.